emmanuelobrien/EasyProbe/README.md

 Probe_preload.hal
 ```

-Open a terminal, create a fonts folder (if not already present), copy easyicons.ttf to this folder and rebuild the fonts cache:
+Open a terminal, create a fonts folder (if not already present), copy easyicons.ttf to this folder and rebuild the fonts cache.
+If your config folder has a different name, change it accordingly in the command below:

 ```
 mkdir -p ~/.local/share/fonts